The item list for a template can be accessed from Configuration → Templates and then clicking on Items for the respective template.

 If the host item belongs to a template, the template name is displayed before the item name, as a grey link.
 Clicking on the template link will open the item list on the template level.

-If the item has been created from an item prototype, its name is preceded by the low level discovery rule name, in orange.
+If the item has been created from an item prototype, its name is preceded by the low level discovery rule name, in khaki.
 Clicking on the discovery rule name will open the item prototype list.

 |Triggers||Moving the mouse over Triggers will display an info box displaying the triggers associated with the item.

 The number of the triggers is displayed in parentheses.